docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

 The text layer's font specified by its PostScript name.
+This is just a string, you should use the :ref:`fontObject` property for precise control.

 .. warning::
    This value only reflects the first character in the text layer at the current time.